jameskelly33/milestone-project-1/testing.md

     * A site user can learn more about the teacher from the 'Learn from the best' sub section on the homepage or visit the About Me page in which there is a profile image, a brief article about the tutor's experience and student testimonials.

 3. Examples of the tutor’s teaching materials.
-    * A site user can download an example of the tutor's teaching material by clicking the download button on the homepage or the link in the navigation bar.
+    * A site user can download an example of the tutor's teaching material by clicking the link in the navigation bar.

 4. Information about the tutor’s method and style of teaching.
     * The site offers an about me page which not only gives information about the tutor but also their methods of teaching.
 The student testimonial section also offers site users an opportunity to learn about what other students say about the tutors teaching methods and styles.